 If an application is successful the applicant will be invited to attend an individual interview.
-A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the interview by email.
+A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the teaching task and group composition by email.

-The first part of the interview involves a short, 20 minute teaching-task delivered to a small group of age-appropriate children.
-The teaching task will be observed by two members of the School Direct team.
-Candidates will be expected to provide a plan of the lesson.
+The first part of the interview involves a short, 20-minute teaching task delivered to a small group of age-appropriate children.
+The teaching task will be observed by two members of the Initial Teacher Training (ITT) team.
+Candidates will be expected to provide a lesson plan.
 Materials such as pens and paper can be supplied as required, and there will be an interactive whiteboard available for presentations.

-If candidates are not deemed ready to take the course after Stage one, then they may not be required to attend the panel interview in stage 2.
+If candidates are not deemed ready to take the course after Stage 1, then they may not be required to attend the panel interview in Stage 2.

 The second stage involves applicants attending a panel interview.
-The panel will usually consist of two or three interviewers from our School Direct Team.
+The panel will usually consist of two or three interviewers from our ITT Team.

 During the interview, the candidate will be asked a range of questions designed to examine their knowledge of the role of teachers and teaching, their enthusiasm for the role, as well as their fitness for the course in general.

-Once all second stage interviews have been completed, a decision will be made by the panel based on the outcome of both stages.
-Where possible, all outcomes will be shared on the day of interview, either in person or via telephone.
+Once all second-stage interviews have been completed, a decision will be made by the panel based on the outcome of both stages.
+Where possible, all outcomes will be shared on the day of the interview, either in person or via telephone.

-Following a successful interview, where a candidate has received an offer, a follow-up email will be sent reminding candidates of the process involved in accepting or declining an offer.
-If the candidate wishes to accept the offer then they will be able to formally accept it on UCAS and then they will receive further information about Leeds Trinity's Administration process which requires candidates to undertake a successful DBS check and provide proof of their qualifications.
+Following a successful interview, the follow-up email will contain information reminding candidates of the process involved in accepting or declining an offer.
+Once acceptable references have been received, the formal offer will appear on the candidate's application portal.
+If the candidate wishes to accept the offer then they will be able to formally accept it on Apply and then they will receive further information about Leeds Trinity's Administration process which requires candidates to undertake a successful DBS check and provide proof of their qualifications.